Abdelmajid Chetali: Coaching career

 He left the Étoile du Sahel in 1968 and returned as a coach from 1970 to 1975.
 He made good results winning the Tunisian League and Maghreb Champions Cup in 1972 and two Tunisian Cups in 1974 and 1975.
 He graduated from the Cologne Higher Institute (Germany) in 1974, so he was called in January 1975 to coach the national team.
 At the 1978 African Cup of Nations, he reached the semi-final but left the competition with a two-year exclusion from the African Cup of Nations for unsportsmanlike behavior.

 However, the team qualified for the first time for the World Cup finals in 1978, becoming the first African team to win a match (against Mexico by 3 goals to 1).
 However, his team didn't pass the first round because, after this victory, the Tunisians lost their second match against Poland by 1 goal to 0.
 They then draw with Germany on a virgin score.
 But this relatively good performance allows the African continent to benefit from an additional place for the 1982 FIFA World Cup, with two places.

 With this great achievement and despite the many offers, he preferred to stay away from this training, but he had a short experience in 9th Arabian Gulf Cup with Bahrain national football team reaching the semi-finals.
 He returned to Étoile du Sahel as a coach for a few months in 2004, replacing Mrad Mahjoub, who was forced to resign after the elimination of the team in the Tunisian Cup semi-final.
 He achieved the second place in 2004 CAF Champions League after losing against the Nigerian Side Enyimba with penalties.

 Consultant

 He has been a sports consultant for the American TV channel ESPN since 1998.
-Chetali succeeds in establishing himself as one of the best Arab consultants and a very popular columnist of Tunisian television.
-Indeed, he is one of the first Arab to analyze a football game on a television screen after introducing a model of land on which there are dolls players.
-He analyzed three World Cups, four African Cups of Nations, two Asian Cups, three Copa América as well as the Italian, Spanish and English Leagues and the UEFA Champions League in Aljazeera Sport.
+He has analyzed three World Cups, four African Cups of Nations, two Asian Cups, three Copa América as well as the Italian, Spanish and English Leagues and the UEFA Champions League in Aljazeera Sport.

 In March 2007, he was appointed technical advisor to the Saudi Arabian Football Federation.